tillitis/tkey-verification/README.md

 ## Why is the signed message not published?

-The message that is signed by the vendor key is not published.
+The message that is signed by the provider's key is not published.
 It is, instead, recreated when verifying a TKey.
-This makes it impossible for anyone else to verify the message, including for the vendor, if the vendor haven't stored the message somewhere else.
+This makes it impossible for anyone else, including the provider, to verify the message if they haven't stored the message somewhere else.

-When designing this system we were afraid that publishing, or even keeping, the signer public key in a way that ties it very strongly to a certain UDI would be bad for the user.
+When originally designing this system we were afraid that publishing, or even keeping, the signer public key in a way that ties it very strongly to a certain UDI would be bad for the user.

 Since we're currently using the ordinary [signer](https://github.com/tillitis/tkey-device-signer) device app